-- Farm animals regardless of side, breed or species must be kept only on a farm.
+- Farm animals regardless of size, breed or species must be kept only on a farm.

-- Complaints about barking dogs or dogs running at large should be directed to the Town of Greece Animal Control (call 911).
+- Complaints about barking dogs or dogs running at large should be directed to the Town of Greece Technical Services at (585) 723-2443

-- Please direct all inquiries regarding zoning violations to the Town of Greece, Technical Services Department.
+- Please direct all inquiries regarding zoning violations to the Town of Greece, Technical Services Department at (585) 723-2443

-Building permits are required for many common residential projects, including remodeling and conversions, additions, decks, fences, swimming pools and pool decks, gas appliances, and chimneys.
+Building permits are required for many common residential projects; including remodeling and conversions, additions, decks, fences, swimming pools and pool decks, gas appliances, and chimneys.
 Please contact the Town of Greece Technical Services Department for further information before starting your project or visit the Building Inspections link in the menu on the left.